 - Cook this for 15 minutes or so, adding some more of the sauce as you go.
 If you don’t have enough sauce for a nice pool around the oxtail when you serve, you may regret it — it should be delicious!

 - Check the seasoning again before serving with the fried potatoes.

-Do let us know if you make this Rabo de Toro Oxtail Stew recipe and if you like this, see my other posts in The Dish series in which I search for and learn to make quintessential regional dishes, including a chocolate snack with a Michelin-starred chef in Barcelona, Lamb Tajine in Morocco, and Cassoulet in Ceret.
+Do let us know if you make this rabo de toro oxtail stew recipe and if you like this, see my other posts in The Dish series in which I searched for and learned to make quintessential regional dishes, including a chocolate snack with a Michelin-starred chef in Barcelona, lamb tagine in Morocco, and cassoulet in Ceret.